riglab/Remote-Brainstorming-Omron-Robotic-Arm/README.md

 ## Drawing Area Setting and Calibration
 The way the program sets up the robot is to define a drawing area on a flate plane with three points: #righttop, #leftbottom, and #rightbottom.
+The drawing area is usually setup somewhat parallel to the y-z plane of the robot.
 In this section, you will learn how to calibrate these three points and have the program remember them.

+Please make sure you take down the cap of the marker before starting the process.

 1) Open the robot control panel by clicking on the "Launch Robot Jog Control" button.